alpha-training/qi-ty/README.md

 	q)\t "J"$L
 	132

-There should be little to no performance impact for other list types.
+There should be little to no performance difference for other list types.